spencertipping/tau/m/utf9.md

 ## Transit spec
 A lightweight framing protocol that wraps one or more values over non-persistent connections, e.g. pipes or networks.
-There is no integrity verification or alignment.
+There is no integrity verification or alignment because we assume all transit strategies are durable.

 ```cpp
 struct utf9_transit_frame